socomsystems/documentation/admin_manual/maintenance/update.rst

 Using the web based updater
 ---------------------------

-Using the built-in updater to update your Nextcloud installation is just a few
+Using the built-in updater to update your cyfrSpaces installation is just a few
 steps:

-1. You should see a notification at the top of any Nextcloud page when there is a new update available.
+1. You should see a notification at the top of any cyfrSpaces page when there is a new update available.
 Go to the admin settings page and scroll to the section "Version".
 This section has a button to open the updater.
 This section as well as the update notification is only available if the update